Big Three (tennis): 2014: Dominance in majors halted

-At the Tour finals, Federer and Djokovic both reached the final, but Federer withdrew citing injury following a semifinal win over Wawrinka.
-Federer recovered to win the Davis Cup as part of the Switzerland team for his, and the country's, first triumph in the competition, leading many people to say that his tennis career was now complete.
-Collectively, the Big Four won 19 titles in 2014, but two Slam titles and two Masters titles went to other players.
-In the end-of-year rankings, Djokovic, Federer and Nadal held the top three spots, with Murray in sixth.
+At the 2014 ATP Finals, Djokovic won the event after Federer withdrew before the final citing injury following a semifinal win over Wawrinka.
+Federer recovered to win the 2014 Davis Cup as part of the Switzerland team for him, and the country's, first triumph in the competition, leading many people to say that his tennis career was now complete.
+Collectively, the Big Four won 19 titles in 2014, but two Grand Slam titles and two Masters titles went to other players.
+In the end of year rankings, Djokovic, Federer and Nadal held the top three spots, with Murray in sixth.

 2015–2016: Djokovic domination, Murray and Federer challenge

-Following Murray's strong end to 2014 and reaching the final of the 2015 Australian Open, he moved into the top four in the ATP rankings for the first time in over a year, meaning that the Big Four held the top four places in the rankings for the first time since early 2013, slowing the idea of the regression of the quartet.
-Djokovic won the title, as well as the first three Masters titles of the year in Indian Wells, Miami and Monte-Carlo.
+Following Murray's strong end to 2014 and reaching the final of the 2015 Australian Open, he moved into the top four in the world rankings for the first time in over a year, meaning that the Big Four held the top four places in the rankings for the first time since early 2013, slowing the idea of the regression of the quartet.
+Djokovic won the 2015 Australian Open, as well as the first three Masters titles of 2015 in Indian Wells, Miami, and Monte Carlo.
 In Madrid, Murray defeated Nadal in straight sets.
-This was also the first time he had beaten another member of the Big Four in a tour match since Wimbledon 2013, ending a streak of 12 losses against the other members.
+This was also the first time he had beaten another member of the Big Four since the 2013 Wimbledon, ending a streak of 12 losses against the other members.
 The defeat saw Nadal slip to seventh in the rankings, his first time outside the top five in more than a decade.
-Djokovic defeated Federer in the Rome final.
-Nadal suffered his worst European clay-court season in a decade, failing to win a single title and appearing in just one final, whereas Djokovic and Murray entered the second Grand Slam event of the year unbeaten on clay.
-Djokovic defeated Nadal for the first time at the French Open in a straight-sets quarterfinal.
+Djokovic defeated Federer in the 2015 Rome final.
+Nadal suffered his worst European clay court season in a decade, failing to win a single title and appearing in just one final, whereas Djokovic and Murray entered the 2015 French Open unbeaten on clay.
+Djokovic defeated Nadal for the first time at the 2015 French Open in a straight sets quarterfinal.
 This was only Nadal's second defeat at the French Open, seeing him drop to No. 10 in the rankings.
-Djokovic emerged victorious over Murray in a five-set match that was spread over two days but succumbed to Wawrinka in the final in four sets.
+Djokovic emerged victorious over Murray in a five set match that was spread over two days but lost to Wawrinka in the final in four sets.

-Federer beat Murray in straight sets in the semifinals of Wimbledon.
+Federer beat Murray in straight sets in the semifinals of the 2015 Wimbledon.
 Djokovic claimed the other spot in the final, to set up a rematch of the previous year's final, and defeated Federer in four sets to win his second major of the year, denying Federer a record eighth Wimbledon title for the second year in a row.
 Murray and Federer shared the two North American hard-court Masters titles, at Montreal and Cincinnati respectively, with Djokovic being the losing finalist on both occasions.
 The US Open final was contested by Djokovic and Federer.
-Djokovic won in four sets, giving him a third slam title of the season.
+Djokovic won in four sets, giving him a third Grand Slam title of the season.